lupyuen/nuttx-star64/README.md

 StarFive #
 ```

-Hmmm the Display Controller Registers are still missing.
 Let's poke the Clock and Reset Registers...

 # Clock and Reset Registers for Star64 JH7110 Display Controller